-The controls to operate the windshield wipers are located on the right side of the steering wheel.
+The controls, shown in Figure 15-5, operate the windshield wipers.
+These controls are located on the right side of the steering wheel.
 The wipers are not "automatic."
-They do not come on simply by water touching the windshield.
-They must be manually turned on and off using the controls shown above.
-On occasion, there may be a slight delay in functioning due to a time lapse built into switch.
+There are not activated when by water touching the windshield.
+These controls are manually operated.
+On occasion, there may be a slight delay in activation due to a time lapse built into switch.

-CB RADIO SYSTEM ANTENNA CONNECTION
+CB RADIO SYSTEM ANTENNA CONNECTION:

-As an option, the motorhome might come equipped with an antenna and coaxial cable connection to enable the owner to install a Citizens Band (CB) radio of choice, and operate it conveniently from the motorhome.
+As an option, the motorhome might come equipped with an antenna and coaxial cable connection to enable the owner to install a Citizens Band (CB) radio of choice and operate it conveniently from the motorhome.
 The coaxial-cable connection for the radio is found beneath the dashboard on the driver's side.
-Accordingly, with an owner-provided CB radio, that radio can be used to communicate with other travelers on the road.
+Accordingly, with an owner-provided CB radio, that radio can be used to communicate with other travellers on the road.
 To use your CB system of choice, follow the directions furnished with the CB radio.